bterrific2008/Decoupled-Smoothing-in-Probabilistic-Soft-Logic/README.md

 2. Save raw datasets in placeholder folder data.
 They should be in the following form: `Amherst41.mat`.

 ### Reproducing results
-To reproduce the results, first need to generate the data files.

 Make sure that permissions are set so you can run these scripts:
 ```
 chmod +x generate_data.sh